yjiaWu/cse15l-lab-reports/Lab_report_4.md

 Key pressed: `ls`<br>
 This command line is used to list out all the files in `lab7` directory.
 I want to see what's the file's name for `bash` to run the test.<br>
 Key pressed: `bash test.sh`
 Use `bash` command to run the `test.sh` file.
 This command aims to run the tests in the directory to check the test results, so I can know if the java file has bugs.
+After press `enter`, the tests result shows in terminal.
+The result shows that 1 test fails, so it gives me a sign that the java file has a bug. <br>

 **Step 7**
 ![image6](Labreport4_7.3.png)<br>